fthenri/pinha_project/README.md

    python manage.py runserver
    ```

-6. Access the application: Open your browser and go to http://127.0.0.1:8000/.
+6. **Access the application**: Open your browser and go to http://127.0.0.1:8000/.

 ## Usage

-View the board: Anyone can access the board and see the current artwork.
+- View the board: Anyone can access the board and see the current artwork.
-Login to interact: To start changing colors and contributing, you’ll need to sign up or log in.
+- Login to interact: To start changing colors and contributing, you’ll need to sign up or log in.
-Start painting: After logging in, click on any square to change its color and start creating!
+- Start painting: After logging in, click on any square to change its color and start creating!

 ## Future Features (Planned)

 User Roles: Different access levels for moderation or advanced users.
 Color Palette: Let users choose from a wider range of colors.
 Undo Feature: Allow users to revert changes made to the grid.
 Real-Time Updates: Instantly update the board for all users as changes are made.

 ## Contributing

 Feel free to fork this repository and submit pull requests.
 Contributions are welcome!

 1. Fork the repository.